My Account

 In a slowdown, investors should consider:

 • Emphasizing quality stocks.
 Quality companies with higher profitability and healthy balance sheets may offer attractive potential.
 Investors tend to favor quality companies in more defensive sectors, such as utilities, health care and consumer staples.
-Additionally, we think select dividend-paying stocks that provide consistent income streams are attractive.
+Additionally, we think select dividend-paying stocks that tend to provide consistent income streams are attractive.

 • Treading carefully in the commodities market.
 As consumer and industrial demand wanes, commodities typically lose their luster.
 However, we believe gold may continue to shine amid falling interest rates and heightened economic and market uncertainty.